-Different ways of eating Unagi
+Different ways to eat Unagi

-Curiosities about Japanese eels
+Facts about Japanese eels

-Unazen is a popular restaurant specializing in Unagi, who cook fresh eels at your request.
+Unazen is a popular restaurant specializing in unagi, who cook fresh eels at your request.
 Other popular restaurants in Tokyo are called Ishibashi, Ikeunagi no mise, Godaime Nodaiwa, Unagi Uomasa and Miyoshi.